practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 recipes can be retried, and is capable of picking up where it left off upon failure.

+(EXPAND ON ALL THE RECIPES WE USE, AND ON HOW EACH SUBSYSTYEM WORKS -- REREAD MATHIAS AND ALSO THE OPSCODE DOCS)

 ## Vagrant-omnibus

 Unsure what this is used for, discuss w.
 Mathias.